 .github/workflows

-directory in the root of your repository if it doesn't already exist.deploy.yml
+directory in the root of your repository if it doesn't already exist. - Inside this directory, create a new file named

 defines the workflow’s name, and the on